-Sellafield, in West Cumbria, is responsible for the production of the nuclear materials for nuclear weapons, including plutonium, tritium and Highly Enriched Uranium (HEU).
+Sellafield, in West Cumbria, was responsible for the production of the nuclear materials for nuclear weapons, including plutonium, tritium, and Highly Enriched Uranium (HEU).
 Large stocks of military plutonium are held in special vaults at the site, though no plutonium for use in nuclear weapons is currently being produced.
-In the past plutonium was produced at Sellafield through the reprocessing of spent nuclear fuel from the nuclear reactors at Calderhall and Chapelcross.
+In the past plutonium was produced at Sellafield through the reprocessing of spent nuclear fuel from the nuclear reactors at Calder Hall and Chapelcross.

-Also in 1997, Nirex, the radioactive waste management company, abandoned plans to construct a Rock Characterisation Facility (RCF) for ILW deep underground near the Sellafield reprocessing complex, after the Environment Secretary rejected an appeal by Nirex against the 1994 refusal by Cumbria County Council to grant planning approval.
-Nirex had spent an estimated £200 million in preliminary drilling and scientific studies, but the Minister found scientific uncertainties and technical deficiencies in the company's case.
+Also in 1997, Nirex, the radioactive waste management company, abandoned plans to construct a Rock Characterization Facility (RCF) for Intermediate Level Waster (ILW) deep underground near the Sellafield reprocessing complex, after the Environment Secretary rejected an appeal by Nirex against the 1994 refusal by Cumbria County Council to grant planning approval.
+Nirex had spent an estimated £200 million in preliminary drilling and scientific studies, but the Minister found scientific uncertainties and technical deficiencies in the companyís case.
 AEA Technology was a member of the consortium that won a £140 million contract to build an ILW encapsulation plant at Sellafield.
+Low Level Waste (LLW) is stored inside containers, which are then placed inside a concrete vault at Drigg, near Sellafield.
+The site is also where spent fuel from the UKís nuclear-powered submarine fleet is stored.
+Construction on a third containment building began in June 2006.
+The 102 tonne shield door was put in place in February 2010 and filled with shielding concrete (increasing its weight to about 300 tonnes).
+Roof cladding began in late January 2010, HVAC and services pipe work in late August 2010.
+The new warehouse will store additional ILW.

 Windscale Piles 1 & 2

 The independent British weapons program began in 1946, with the first priority being to produce plutonium in reactors (known then as atomic piles).
-The technology of the time meant that the quickest route to an operating reactor was to build reactors which used natural uranium as fuel, graphite as the moderator and which were cooled by air.
+The technology of the time meant that the quickest route to an operating reactor was to build reactors that used natural uranium as fuel, graphite as the moderator, and were cooled by air.
 Accordingly, in 1946 work began at the former Royal Ordnance factory at Sellafield to build two reactors, on a site renamed as Windscale, to produce plutonium for the UK weapons program.
-Pile No. 1 began operating in October 1950, Pile No. 2 started up 8 months later and plutonium for the first British bomb was available in March 1952.
+Pile No. 1 began operating in October 1950, Pile No. 2 started up 8 months later, and plutonium for the first British bomb was available in March 1952.

-In September 1997, the UKAEA awarded its largest decommissioning contract to date.
-A consortium led by British Nuclear Fuels Limited (BNFL) won the contract to dismantle and remove for treatment and storage the core of Pile One at Windscale.
-The eight-year program of work, valued at £54 million, involves the remote dismantling of the core using four heavy duty manipulators which will penetrate through the roof of the core's biological shield.
+The actual decommissioning of Pile 1 began in 1981 but in September 1997, the UKAEA awarded its largest decommissioning contract to date.
+A consortium led by British Nuclear Fuels Limited (BNFL) won the contract to complete the dismantling and removal for treatment and storage the core of Pile 1 at Windscale.
+The eight-year program of work was valued at £54 million.
+The removal of reactor fuel and associated equipment was completed in 1983 and all irradiated materials were stored in the IRW storehouse.
+The four heat exchangers were transported to the LLW repository at Drigg.
 The Pile, a stack of some 2,000 tonnes of graphite blocks, has been in a state of safe care and maintenance since the October 1957 fire.
 Its core contains an estimated 15 tonnes of damaged fuel.
+Due to the high levels of radiation, a remote dismantling machine was installed above the graphite core; the complete systems decommissioning was finished in 1998.
+The removal of the dismantled core took place in mid-2009 and the spherical containment structure is scheduled to be removed in 2015.
 Pile Two, which was unaffected by the Fire and which was defuelled at the time, will be put on a care and maintenance regime.

 Calder Hall (CH) Magnox reactors

 Sellafield is home to the world's first industrial scale nuclear power station, Calder Hall.
-The four Calder Hall (CH) Magnox reactors, with a total output of 194 MW, entered service between October 1956 and May 1959.
+The four Calder Hall (CH) Magnox reactors, with a total output of 200 MW, entered service between October 1956 and May 1959.
 Calder Hall was opened by the Queen in October 1956.
 Its primary function was to manufacture plutonium for nuclear weapons but it was also the first nuclear reactor anywhere in the world to generate commercial electricity.
+It ceased producing plutonium in April 1995.
 These carbon-dioxide cooled reactors, identical to the Chapelcross reactors, produced both weapons grade plutonium and electricity.
-In 1996 the power station was granted a ten-year operating extension by the NII following a Periodic Safety Review.
+In 1996, the power station was granted a ten-year operating extension by the NII following a Periodic Safety Review.

 Calder Hall closed on 31 March 2003.
-Calder Hall was initially scheduled for closure between 2006-2008.
-Following an accident at Chapelcross in July 2001, two of the four Calder Hall reactors, similar in design to those at Chapelcross, were shut down to allow defueling related tests to be carried ou.
-The remaining two Calder reactors were also shut down by the end of 2001.
+It was initially scheduled for closure between 2006 and 2008.
+Following an accident at Chapelcross in July 2001, two of the four Calder Hall reactors, similar in design to those at Chapelcross, were shut down to allow defuelling-related tests to be carried out.
+The remaining two Calder reactors were shut down by the end of 2001.
 Reactor 1 was returned to power in July 2002.
-In Jue 2002 BNFL announced they would close down the Calder Hall Nuclear power plants, and by August 2002 three of the four reactors were closed down.
-The early closure resulted from the cost of preventing radiation-induced graphite shrinkage in the chargepans used to guide the highly-radioactive fuel rods into place.
+In June 2002, BNFL announced they would close down the Calder Hall Nuclear power plants, and by August 2002, three of the four reactors were closed down.
+The early closure resulted from the cost of preventing radiation-induced graphite shrinkage in the charge pans used to guide the highly radioactive fuel rods into place.
 BNFL's announcement followed an economic review of the operation of its whole magnox reactor fleet.
-The review concluded that continued operation of the larger magnox stations has a sound economic basis but that Calder Hall and Chapelcross, with their relatively low output but high overheads, had become loss-making.
-The reactors will be defuelled and subsequently decommissioned.
+The review concluded that continued operation of the larger magnox stations had a sound economic basis but that Calder Hall and Chapelcross, with their relatively low output and high overheads, had become loss making.
+The reactors are in the process of being defuelled and subsequently decommissioned.
+The plantís four cooling towers were destroyed in a controlled blast on 29 September 2007.

 Thermal Oxide Reprocessing Plant (THORP)